SMART: Self-Aware Agent for Tool Overuse Mitigation: Experiment

 \paragraph{Baselines.} We incorporate three main baselines: i) \textit{Normal Reasoning Trained}: For each domain, we train the model using the training set queries to perform reasoning without tools, leveraging the original solution chain or ground truth. ii) \textit{Base Model Reasoning Prompt}: We directly prompt the model to apply chain-of-thought reasoning without tools to solve the problem. iii) \textit{Base Model Tool Prompt}: We provide the model with all available tools and their usage but allow it to decide independently whether and when to use them.

 \paragraph{Inference.} For reasoning without tools, the model generates a response including the final answer.
-For tool-reliant reasoning, the inference is performed in an interactive manner: in each round, if a tool call is detected, we parse and execute it, integrating the tool's output and reasoning into the input.
+For tool-reliant reasoning, the inference is interactive: in each round, if a tool call is detected, we parse and execute it, integrating the tool's output and reasoning into the input.
 This repeats until the final answer is reached.
 See \Cref{apdx:experiment} for details.

 \paragraph{Metrics.} We use two main evaluation metrics: \textit{Tool Used}, which measures the average number of times a tool is leveraged during reasoning, and \textit{Accuracy}, which evaluates the average performance across queries.
 For the IN3 dataset, where answers depend on user preferences and lack a single correct response, we adopt the original paper’s metrics: \textit{Missing Details Recovery}, assessing whether missing details in vague instructions are recovered, and \textit{Summarized Intention Coverage}, assessing whether the final response covers all user-stated preferences.